cnvin/progen3_tasR/README.md

 ### Local Usage

-ProGen3 suite of models require atleast one GPU device (ideally a A100/H100 with atleast 40GB of VRAM) be available.
+ProGen3 family of models require atleast one GPU device (ideally a A100/H100 with atleast 40GB of VRAM) be available.

 1. Clone this repo and run `bash setup.sh`